The American Naturalist

 Interested in reviewing for this journal?

-Publons users have indicated that they are editors for The American Naturalist but we are unable to verify their claims.
-If you are an administrator for The American Naturalist, please get in touch to find out how you can verify the valuable work of your editorial staff and more.
+Publons users have indicated that they sit on The American Naturalist's editorial board but we are unable to verify these claims.
+If you are an administrator for The American Naturalist, please get in touch to find out how you can verify the contributions of your editorial board members and more.